Anyon condensation and the color code

 To read out the logical operators, we begin by defining a region $R$ on which $\overline{X}_1$ and $\overline{Z}_2$ can be fully supported.
 Then, we measure all red hopping terms in $R$, i.e., the $XX$ and $ZZ$ parities on all red edges.
 These measurements can be combined to infer the values of $\overline{X}_1$ and $\overline{Z}_2$.
 Choosing a suitable region $R$ allows to correct for errors on the value of the logicals.
 For details see Sec.~\ref{sec:BoundaryInterplay}.
 Likewise, this readout scheme is used to perform measurement-based logical gates in lattice surgery protocols presented in Ref.~\cite{Thomsen22} and in Sec.~\ref{sec:Cond1dLS} of this work.

 The above example can be understood in terms of anyon condensation.
 In particular, we condense all red anyons $\cL_R$ when measuring the red hopping terms.
-The concept of condensing anyons to read out logical qubits can be generalised straight forwardly to topological stabiliser codes.
+In fact, it is straight forward to generalise the concept of condensing anyons to read out logical qubits to topological stabiliser codes.
 The logical Pauli operators $\{\overline{L}_i\}$ that can be read out simultaneously have to be composed of hopping terms of bosons contained in the same Lagrangian subgroup $\cL$.
 This guarantees that we read out a commuting set of logical operators, as their corresponding anyons braid trivially, by the definition of a Lagrangian subgroup.

 Let us look at how we read out logical Pauli operators at the physical level.
 To this end, we consider two different stabiliser groups, $\cS_{C}$ being the stabiliser group of a topological stabiliser code $C$, and $\cS_{M}$ which is generated by the microscopic hopping terms of the anyons in $\cL$, see Sec.~\ref{sec:CondStabs}.
 Note how all logical operators in question are contained in this stabiliser, $\overline{L}_i \in \cS_M$.
 Thus, condensing the Lagrangian subgroup $\cL$ by measuring the generators of $\cS_M$ measures the eigenvalues of $\overline{L}_i$.
 Thanks to the construction in terms of anyon condensation, we guarantee the geometric locality and thus the bounded weight of the operators that we measure.